All Episodes

 That's it.

-Uh leftism is an atta an assault on this.
+Leftism is an assault on this.

 It's incredibly destructive and anti-civilization.

-And I'll say never forget the people who called for the defunding of the police.
+And I'll say, never forget the people who called for the defunding of the police.

 Never forget them.